pimcore/data-hub/doc/10_GraphQL/07_Mutation/24_Mutation_Samples/04_TreeAPI_Create_Document_with_Areablocks.md

-## [TreeAPI] Create document with areablocks and nested block with images
+# [TreeAPI] Create Document With Areablocks and Nested Block With Images

 Note that this produces the same result as [this example](./01_FreeformAPI_Create_Document_with_Areablocks.md) but uses the nested API instead of the free-form approach